 What this all means is that if you use modern hardware which has been selected to support these technologies, then not only do you get more performance out of your VMs, but you get access to more features in the hypervisor and the options to support more workloads.

 We come to the standard virtualization stack.

-Host at the bottom which is a physical server box or blade type server in a chassis and contains the virtualization technologies that were talked about.
+A host at the bottom, which is a physical server box or blade-type server in a chassis and contains the virtualization technologies that were talked about.

 Then we have our various guest operating systems, which can be Windows or Linux, etc.

 Finally, we have the applications or services those guests are providing, such as email, web, Cinegy, etc.

 What benefits does virtualization offer you, and why would you deploy these types of environments?